bigmoves/quickslice/docs/guides/deployment.md

 # Deployment

-This guide covers deploying Quickslice to production.
-The quickest path is Railway with the one-click deploy button.
+Deploy Quickslice to production.
+Railway with one-click deploy is fastest.

 ## Railway (Recommended)